 In 2010, Bray coached Meghan Zimmer to become SDSU's first MWC swimmer of the year after becoming the conference champion in the 500 Free and 200 Free.
-Her time of 4:46.72 was the MWC championship record at that time and her time of 1:46.69 still stands as an SDSU school record.
+Her time of 4:46.72 was the MWC championship record at that time and her time of 1:46.69 was a school record.

 In 2011, Bray again helped coach the second MWC swimmer of the year in Kelly Marquenie after she won the 200 free, 500 free and 1650 free.
 Marquenie's time in the 1650 was a conference record of 16:15.53 and her 500 time of 4:43.41 is still a school record.

-In 2013 the run of conference swimmer of the year honors continued with Mikaela Macklin who Bray helped coach to wins in the 200IM, 400 IM and 200 Breast at the conference championships.
-Macklin's 200 IM time of 1:57.73 was also an all-time Mountain West record and her 400 IM time of 4:11.15 is still a school record.
+In 2013 the run of conference swimmer of the year honors continued with Mikaela Macklin who Bray helped coach to wins in the 200IM, 400 IM and 200 Breaststroke at the conference championships.
+Macklin's 200 IM time of 1:57.73 was also an all-time Mountain West record and her 400 IM time of 4:11.15 was a school record.